1 – Edge Computing

 One key trend that we can expect to see is increased adoption of container orchestration platforms like Kubernetes and Docker.
 These technologies will become a critical component of cloud infrastructure, enabling large-scale deployments that are highly scalable and efficient.

 Both of these technologies are rapidly evolving and will continue to be major players in cloud computing trends over the next few years.
-As cloud computing becomes more and more widespread, many companies are turning to Kubernetes and Docker as powerful tools for managing their cloud deployments.
+As cloud computing trends becomes more and more widespread, many companies are turning to Kubernetes and Docker as powerful tools for managing their cloud deployments.

 #4 – Low Latency Hosting

-One of the biggest cloud computing trends for 2023 is a shift towards low-latency hosting.
+One of the biggest cloud computing trends for 2023 is a shift toward low-latency hosting.
 Low latency hosting minimises latency, or the time it takes for data to travel from one point to another, to provide high-performance, reliable cloud infrastructure for mission-critical applications.
 These applications require low latency and high availability in order to provide optimal performance and reliability, making low-latency hosting a key focus area for cloud providers going forward.

 #5 – Disaster Recovery on Cloud